IBM-Automation-SPGI/mq-pot/Lab_2/mq_cp4i_pot_lab2.md

-# Lab 2 - NativeHA: Deploying a Cloud Native HA persistent IBM MQ Queue Manager on the Cloud Pak for Integration
+# Lab 2 - NativeHA: Deploying a Cloud Native HA persistent IBM MQ Queue Manager on the Openshift
 [Return to lab index page](../index.md)

-These instructions will document the process to deploy a NativeHA highly available (HA) persistent IBM MQ on the Cloud Pak for Integration (CP4I) 2023.2.1.
+These instructions will document the process to deploy a NativeHA highly available (HA) persistent IBM MQ on Openshift.

 A Native HA configuration provides a highly available queue manager where the recoverable MQ data (for example, the messages)  are replicated across multiple sets of storage, preventing loss from storage failures.
 The queue manager consists of multiple running instances, one is the leader, the others are ready to quickly take over in the event of a failure, maximizing access to the queue manager and its messages.